 - 2008 - 2012 BS Psychology, Zhejiang Normal University (ZJNU), China

-Yu, Q., Anderson, D., Chen, Z., Nishimura, M., & Ofen, N. (In Prep).
+Yu, Q., Anderson, D., Chen, Z., Nishimura, M., & Ofen, N. (Submitted).
 Neural Correlates of Age-related Increase in Use of Memory Strategies.

 Ofen, N., Yu, Q., & Chen, D. (2016).
 Memory and the developing brain: are insights from cognitive neuroscience applicable to education?
 Current Opinion in Behavioral Sciences, 10, 81–88.